clemsonciti/citi-webpage/cyberinfrastructure.md

 #### Overview

 - available to all Clemson students/faculty/staff for free
-- 2021 compute nodes, 22528 cores
+- 2021 compute nodes, 23072 cores
 - heterogeneous configuration with various types of nodes (different CPU, memory, network, disk space)
-- 374 nodes are equipped with NVIDIA Tesla GPUs: 280 nodes with NVIDIA K20 GPUs (2 per node), 94 nodes with NVIDIA K40 GPUs (2 per node)
+- 386 nodes are equipped with NVIDIA Tesla GPUs: 280 nodes with NVIDIA K20 GPUs (2 per node), 106 nodes with NVIDIA K40 GPUs (2 per node)
 - 4 nodes with Intel Phi co-processors (2 per node)
 - 6 large memory nodes (5 with 505GB, 1 with 2TB), 250 nodes with 128GB of memory
 - 100GB of personal space (backed up daily for 42 days)
 - Myrinet, 10Gbps Ethernet, Infiniband networks
 - global and local scratch spaces for temporary files (no quota per user)
-- maximum run time for a single task limited to 72 hours
+- maximum run time for a single task limited to 72 hours on Infiniband part and 168 hours on Myrinet part
-- ranked 3rd among the public academic institutions in the US on Top500 list (118 on Top500) with performance of about 720TFlops (16,996 cores from Infiniband part of Palmetto)
+- ranked 3rd among the public academic institutions in the US on Top500 list (134 on Top500) with performance of about 745 TFlops (17,372 cores from Infiniband part of Palmetto)

 [More about Palmetto](https://www.palmetto.clemson.edu/palmetto/) <br>
 [New account on Palmetto](http://citi.sites.clemson.edu/new-account) <br>